cschreib/cobalt/doc/manual/library/packet_system.md

 };
 ```

 On some occasions, it may be useful to know which actor the message came from.
 In our example, we may want to append the username of the client to the chat message.
-This is done by modifying the argument of the handling lambda function and wrapping the packet_type inside a `netcom_base::message_t<T>` that gives you access to the underlying `netcom_base::in_packet_t`:
+We can get this information simply by modifying the argument of the handling lambda function, wrapping the type of the packet inside a `netcom_base::message_t<...>`.
+This gives us access to the raw `netcom_base::in_packet_t` that was received:

 ```c++
 pool << net.watch_message([this](const netcom_base::message_t<message::send_chat_message>& msg) {